synesthesiam/voice2json/recipes/launch_program/README.md

 ## Setup

-Once you have `voice2json` installed and a profile downloaded, copy `sentences.ini`, `custom_words.txt`, and the `slots` directory into your profile directory (probably `$HOME/.config/voice2json`).
+Once you have `voice2json` installed and a profile downloaded, copy `sentences.ini` and the `slots` directory into your profile directory (probably `$HOME/.config/voice2json`).
+Depending on whether you're using a Pocketsphinx or Kaldi-based profile, copy `custom_words.pocketsphinx.txt` or `custom_words.kaldi.txt` (respectively) to `custom_words.txt` in your profile.
 Make sure to backup your profile first if you've done any customization!

 Next, run the `listen_and_launch.sh` script: